midtown-ai/glossary/glossary/r.md

  ![]( {{site.assets}}/r/recurrent_neural_network_repeating_module.png ){: width="100%"}

  Neural networks will "loops" that are optimized for speech recognition, language modeling, translation.
 Essential to these successes is the use of “LSTMs,” a very special kind of recurrent neural network which works, for many tasks, much much better than the standard version.
-Almost all exciting results based on recurrent neural networks are achieved with them. <!> Can or cannot use backpropagation?
+Almost all exciting results based on recurrent neural networks are achieved with them. :warning: Can or cannot use backpropagation?
 Yes, can !

  Beware:
   * The most modern RNN uses Long-Short Term Memory (LSTM) or Gated Recurrent Unit (GRU) cells